deobfuscated-org/toon/docs/index.md

 This documentation is currently in its early stages.
 We are actively working on expanding the content to cover various aspects of the Toon thermostat.

-Initially, this documentation will only focus on the now-defunct Toon v1.
+Initially, this documentation will mostly focus on the now-defunct Toon v1, but as there are commonalities with the Toon v2, we will also include information about the newer model where relevant.

+This will likely be expanded when the Toon v2 will become defunct as well.